Classification of horospherical invariant measures in higher rank: The Full Story: Introduction

 \begin{theorem} Let $\Ga < \Gsf$ be a Zariski dense $\Psf_{\theta}$-hypertransverse subgroup.
 Then the following sets are the same, up to constant multiples: \begin{enumerate} \item $\{ \mu_{\nu}^{\BR} : \nu \text{ a divergence-type Patterson--Sullivan measure of $\Ga$ on $\Fc_{\theta}$}\}$. \item the set of all $\Ga$-invariant ergodic Radon measures on $\mathcal{R}_{\Ga, \theta}$. \end{enumerate} \end{theorem}

 See Theorem \ref{thm:uniqueRadon} for the version without Zariski density, but with the non-arithmeticity of the Jordan spectrum, which is due to the work of Benoist \cite{Benoist2000proprietes}.
 As a byproduct of our method, we also obtain a strengthened version of the Hopf--Tsuji--Sullivan dichotomy (Corollary \ref{cor:pattersonSqueeze}).
+See also Theorem \ref{thm:trbytrlengthqi} for normal subgroups.

 The subset of $\Hor_{\theta}$ corresponding to the $\Psf$-minimal set $\E_{\Ga}\subset \Ga \ba \Gsf$ defined above is

 We finally state a corollary of Theorem \ref{thm:maintransverse} for relatively $\Psf_{\theta}$-Anosov subgroups that we classify all horospherical invariant measures $\E_{\Ga, \theta}$.